What are social security bend points?

 Then, you get 62 cents per dollar from years 4-19.
 For years 20-35, you get 15 cents.

-It is worth working an extra year to get your AIME above the first bend point.
+Working an extra year is worth getting your AIME above the first bend point.
 Once you are past the second bend point, it may be time to find a different job.

-Remember, to maximize social security your should build a bridge and claim at 70 to get the delayed retirement credits.
+Remember, to maximize Social Security; you claim at 70 to get the delayed retirement credits.

 Posted in Retirement and tagged .